 Reimbursable Advisory Services (RAS) - What Are They?

 RAS are programs offered by the World Bank to its clients in middle and high-income countries.
-Unlike lending products, RAS is an instrument developed to deliver specific assistance to eligible clients requiring services that cannot be fully funded from the Bank’s country program.
+Unlike lending products, RAS is an instrument developed to deliver advisory services to eligible clients requiring services that cannot be fully funded from the Bank’s country program.

-Under RAS programs, the World Bank works with countries at their request, providing technical advice, analytical services, and implementation support.
+Under RAS programs, the World Bank works with countries at their request, providing advisory services, analytical services, and implementation support.
 The Bank is then reimbursed for the costs of delivering these advisory services.